Cancelling an Advance Care Directive (ACD)

 SACAT will not cancel the ACD if the ACD itself specifies that it should not be cancelled in this circumstance, unless SACAT is satisfied that this reflects the current wishes of the person.

-2. SACAT can also cancel or revoke an ACD under s 51 of the Act if the person who gave the ACD is not competent, the substitute decision maker is no longer able to continue or the appointment is cancelled, and /or if no other substitute decision maker was appointed.
+2. SACAT can also cancel or revoke an ACD under s 51 of the Act if the person who gave the ACD is not competent, or is in such default as to not be fit to to continue; the substitute decision maker is no longer able to continue or the appointment is cancelled, and /or if no other substitute decision maker was appointed.
 But SACAT will not revoke an ACD in that circumstance if there are other provisions in the ACD that can continue to have effect.

 SACAT will cancel the appointment of a substitute decision maker if satisfied that a person appointed as a substitute decision maker cannot be a substitute decision maker under the act, or is no longer willing to act or has been negligent in the exercise of his or her powers under the ACD.